chino/centos-chef-rbenv/README.md

-# rbenv cookbook example on centos 5.9 and 6.4
+# rbenv cookbook example usage

 Installs a recent version of ruby to centos 5.9 and 6.4 using the rbenv cookbook.